Home » Casing » Casing Connections Types | API & Premium

 Vetco LS Connection

-The Drill-quip S-60 connection features easy stabbing, no cross-threading, fast makeup, low torque and high-pressure sealing.
-Both of these connections save rig time and are commonly used in 24” and larger casing sizes.
+The Drill-quip S-60 connection features easy stabbing, no cross-threading, fast makeup, low torque, and high-pressure sealing.
+These connections save rig time and are commonly used in 24” and larger casing sizes.

-Other Premium Casing Connections that you might be interested:
+Other Premium Casing Connections that you might be interested in: